 Standard Consent Language for Special Cases

-If your study involves a CT scan, chest x-ray or other radioactive medical imaging study, the following language is required in the consent form document.
-Please contact the Scientific Manager reviewing your project for any specific questions.
+If your study involves a CT scan, chest x-ray or other radioactive medical imaging study, please use the language found in the standard language consent: biomedical in section Consent Templates above.

 Assent Templates for Children